jasonholtzapple/check_mysql_counters/README.md

 * MySQL 5.6 - supported
 * Percona Server 5.5 - supported
 * Percona Server 5.6 - supported
+* Percona Server 5.7 - supported

 php/mysqli on the server executing the plugin.

-MySQL database user - no special privileges required.
+MySQL database user - permissions to read the performance_schema table are required for version 5.7 or later.

 It has been tested with pnp4nagios 0.6.